 Back more than 15 years ago, a bright, hardworking energetic biologist moved to the rural island community where I live, bringing with him a vision to revitalize the local agricultural scene.
-His enthusiasm spilled across the table as we had lunch together one afternoon at Twin Bluffs restaurant, a small town greasy spoon in Gore Bay, Ontario, and I remember thinking how every place needs at least a few energetic visionaries like this guy to kickstart those innovative industries that become tomorrow’s bread and butter.
+His enthusiasm spilled across the table as we had lunch together one afternoon at Twin Bluffs restaurant, a small town greasy spoon in Gore Bay, Canada, and I remember thinking how every place needs at least a few energetic visionaries like this guy to kickstart those innovative industries that become tomorrow’s bread and butter.
 His passion was high-value mushroom production, and he’d assembled small test kits that he handed out to us locals for free, hoping first-hand experience would spark grassroots change in our local economy.
 The kits were a brilliant idea, but I never got to try mine before a tragic mistake was made.

 Bright and educated as he was, this guy made a fatal miscalculation.
 Two miscalculations, actually.
 After enjoying grilled burgers for dinner later that week, he brought his apparently extinguished little hibachi barbecue inside his travel trailer home, as rain clouds gathered overhead.
 That turned out to be his second mistake.
 The first was failing to install a carbon monoxide detector in his trailer.
 He went to bed and never woke up.
 Another victim of that silent killer, carbon monoxide.

-Carbon Monoxide: A Cold, Colourless Killer That Never Apologizes
+Carbon Monoxide: The Cold, Colourless Killer That Never Apologizes

 The hazards of carbon monoxide (CO) aren’t news to most of us.
 It’s more or less understood that the colourless, odourless gas is deadly, but what you might not realize is how the carbon monoxide hazard is rising as time goes on.
 As strange as it sounds, improving homebuilding standards are the reason why.
 You never get something in this world for nothing.